Can I get a title loan through a bank?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about loans.
 Our goal is to be an objective, third-party resource for everything loan related.
 We update our site regularly, and all content is reviewed by experts.

 Yes, borrowers can obtain a title loan through a bank or other financial institutions.
-Typically, people in need of quick cash but with limited assets will seek out a loan in exchange for their car’s official title.
-The process for borrowing title loans from a bank is very similar to borrowing vehicle loans.
+Typically, people in need of quick cash but with limited assets will seek out an auto loan in exchange for their car’s official title.
+The process for borrowing auto title loans from a bank is very similar to borrowing vehicle loans.

 But even though the process is similar, the products are wildly different.
 With a vehicle loan, borrowers use money to purchase a car, but with a title loan, borrowers use their car as collateral in order to secure money that can be used for any personal purchase.
 The collateral in title financing is the borrower’s vehicle, which is repossessed and sold by the lender in the event that the borrower defaults.